CQC’s key lines of enquiry

 Effective care is about achieving good outcomes, with care that helps people maintain a quality of life and is based on the best available evidence.
 There are lots of examples of technology enhancing the delivery of effective care – from digital sensors that monitor a person’s wellbeing at home and raise an alarm when something doesn’t look right, to online platforms where professionals can share information and best practice, to using a mobile app to record notes during a domiciliary care visit.

-In addition to this, care staff can be supported to deliver effective care through the use of HR systems which provide prompts when qualifications expire or when a particular area of training is needed.
+In addition to this, care staff can be supported to deliver effective care through the use of HR systems that provide prompts when qualifications expire or when a particular area of training is needed.

 Are they caring?